 Fructose is also processed differently in your body than regular table 8).
-This can become problematic if consuming too much fructose rich foods..
+This can become problematic if consuming too many fructose-rich foods..
 Fructose is processed and metabolized by your liver (

 Excess fructose can be converted into 9).
-This can impair your metabolism and make it more difficult for your body to burn . in your liver from a process called lipogenesis.
-Gradually this can build-up in the liver leading to non-alcoholic fatty liver disease (
+This can impair your metabolism and make it more difficult for your body to burn . in your liver through a process called lipogenesis.
+Gradually this can build up in the liver leading to non-alcoholic fatty liver disease (

 Depends on Your Body Type